metno/emep-ctm/Subrun.rst

 The EMEP/MSC-W model can be used to test the impact of reduced emission of one or more pollutants from a particular country or a number of countries.
 Such runs are called "Scenario runs".
-They are the basic runs for source-receptor calculations.
+They are used for source-receptor calculations.

 Emission factors for reduced emissions of pollutants from different sectors and countries can be defined in the input file called